THE SEIKO ALPINIST

 1964 third release Alpinist Champion 850, 85899, gold (EGP) and chrome plated (STP) (bottom right).

-The sword-style hands inserted with lume continued to be present on all the variants to keep the theme of the previous Alpinist generation.
+The Dauphine style hands inserted with lume continued to be present on all the variants to keep the theme of the previous Alpinist generation.

 A rare black dialed 85899

 The next Alpinist was produced 30 years later under the Prospex line, which used the 4S15 caliber.
-This watch had a Sapplex crystal with a Cyclops date window magnification lens.
+This caliber marked a renaissance in mechanical watches for Seiko which commenced in 1992.
+The watch had a Sapplex crystal with a cyclops date window magnification lens.
 There were also two more distinct new features of the 1995 Prospex Alpinist, specifically the four o’clock crown and a unique inner bezel compass.
 These two new features were so popular they have been used from that point on in all Alpinist watches.
 Prospex Alpinists were only manufactured for two years but the popularity has only increased over the years and remains one of the “must haves” for collectors.
 They are commonly called the “Red Alpinist” because of the red wording on the dial.
-The 4S15 movement is "Hi-Beat" at 28,800 bph (8 bps).
+The 4S15 movement is “Hi-Beat” at 28,800 bph (8 bps).
 It is hackable and also supports handwinding.
 This model was released with three choices of dial color – black, cream and emerald green.
 The signed crown at 3 is used for setting time and date.
 The crown at 4 is used to rotate the compass ring.
-There’s a mountain picture with the word "Alpinist" on the back case.
+There’s a mountain picture with the word “Alpinist” on the back case.
 Model numbers are SCVF005 Black SCVF007 Cream and SCVF009 Green.

 A catalogue showing the dial variations of the “Red Alpinist”